Conflict Minerals Report

 Over the past several years, we conducted a survey of suppliers using the Template.
 The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company’s supply chain.
 The Template includes questions regarding a company’s conflict-free policy, engagement with its direct suppliers, and a listing of the smelters Bio-Techne’s suppliers use.
 In addition, the Template contains questions about the origin of conflict minerals included in a company's products, as well as supplier due diligence.
 The Template is being used by many companies in their due diligence processes related to conflict minerals.

 We reviewed our current list of suppliers in the relevant affiliates to identify those with likely 3TG content.
-We have identified 128 suppliers who we believe might include 3TG in the components they supply to us.
-Since the start of our compliance program, we distributed surveys to 119 of the 128, or 93% of the 3TG suppliers (and representing approximately 98% of our total spend on components with 3TG).
-Of the 119 suppliers who were sent surveys, we received responses from 96 suppliers.
+We identified 160 suppliers who we thought might include 3TG in the components they supply to us and we distributed surveys to most of them.
+Of those 147 suppliers to whom we sent surveys, we received responses from 108 suppliers.

 Efforts to determine mine or location of origin